Israel-Iran War Scenarios: Who Will Strike First?

 Israel-Iran war scenarios (Photo: iStock.com/ffikretow)

-Israel faces a potential war on its northern border that will be more intense and destructive than past conflicts, an extensive study says.
+Israel faces a potential regional war that will be more intense and destructive than past conflicts, an extensive study says.
 A military clash will likely pit the IDF against enemy forces from Lebanon, Syria and Iraq, and could escalate into fighting inside Iran.

 Israel’s Institute for National Security Studies assembled a team of defense experts to produce an in-depth analysis of the growing threat.
 The think tank’s study offers what may be the most detailed description to date of Israel-Iran war scenarios.